ucatie/CarND-Capstone/CarND-Capstone/README.md

 parameters are used to define to create ground truth and / or training data.
 Please check launch file

 #### tl_detector_train
-node to train a svm for four states (red, green, yellow, unknown'.data is read as define d by parameters.
+node to train a svc for four states (red, green, yellow, unknown'.data is read as define d by parameters.
 Shoudl be the same as tl_detector parameters.
 Parameter task allows different operations on the svm training.

+rosrun tl_detector tl_detector_train.py

+if task "best" is executed a trained svc.p file is written, which could be used in the tl_classifier.
+Using RGB, All channels, Histogram only for feature space I got 97% accuracy on red 1290 green 213 yellow 203 unknown 56 images.

 #### tl_classifier